Phil Collins: 2006–2014: First Genesis reunion, Going Back, and retirement

-2015–present: Out of retirement, Not Dead Yet Tour, and second Genesis reunion
+2015–present: Out of retirement, Not Dead Yet Tour and second Genesis reunion

 In May 2015, Collins signed a deal with Warner Music Group to have his solo albums remastered and reissued with previously unreleased material.
 In October of that year, he announced that he was no longer retired and had started plans to tour and make a new album.
-By mid-2016, all eight of his albums were reissued with the artwork updated to display Collins as his older self, the exception being Going Back, which had a new cover.
+By mid-2016, all eight of his albums were reissued with the artwork updated to display Collins as his older self; the exception being Going Back, which had a new cover.
 In 2019, the additional digital only releases Other Sides and Remixed Sides followed.

 In October 2016, Collins's autobiography Not Dead Yet was published.
 At a press conference held at the Royal Albert Hall in the same month, Collins announced his Not Dead Yet Tour which initially took form as a short European trek from June 2017.
 The tour included five nights at the Royal Albert Hall which sold out in fifteen seconds, prompting the announcement of Collins's headline spot at the 2017 BST Hyde Park festival which became his largest solo concert.
 His band included his son Nicolas on the drums.
 A review in The Telegraph stated: "Unlike the body, the voice is largely unravaged by time.
 It's still soulful, sometimes silky, occasionally bruised."
 In 2017, the tour was extended worldwide and ran until October 2019 for a total of 97 shows.

 In March 2020, Collins, Banks, and Rutherford announced they had reformed Genesis once more to undertake The Last Domino?
 Tour.
 This time the band were joined by Collins's son Nic on the drums, leaving his father to handle lead vocals.
 After the tour was rescheduled twice due to the COVID-19 pandemic, it began in September 2021 and finished in London on 26 March 2022.
-At the last show, at the O2 Arena in London, Collins said on stage: "It's the last show for Genesis".
+At the last show, at The O2 Arena in London, Collins said on stage: "It's the last show for Genesis".

+On 20 August 2024, music executive Simon Napier-Bell said that Collins was updating his home studio by Lake Geneva, with new music possibly in the works.
+In February 2025, Collins said he had no plans to make more music and was "not hungry" enough to do so due to his ongoing health issues.
+In July 2025, rumours circulated that the musician was in hospice, but Collins’s spokesperson dismissed the claims.
+The spokesperson told People that while Collins was indeed hospitalised, it was for knee surgery, not a terminal illness.